Find a plan.

 Massachusetts has had its own state-based individual health insurance mandate since 2006, and traditional short-term health insurance would not count as having coverage for the purpose of fulfilling the mandate.
 Although there is no longer a penalty from the federal government for not having minimum essential coverage, the individual mandate penalty in Massachusetts is still in force, and is collected on state tax returns.

-The Massachusetts health insurance marketplace is available to residents in need of health insurance coverage, and offers a large variety of coverage options with premium subsidies and cost-sharing subsidies available based on household income (these subsidies help to offset monthly premium costs as well as out-of-pocket costs, with eligibility based on household income).
+The Massachusetts Health Insurance Marketplace (Massachusetts Health Connector) is available to residents in need of health insurance coverage, and offers a large variety of coverage options with premium subsidies and cost-sharing subsidies available based on household income These subsidies help to offset monthly premium costs as well as out-of-pocket costs, with eligibility based on household income.
+And Massachusetts is among the states where additional state-funded subsidies are available, via ConnectorCare.

-Healthcare plans in the Massachusetts marketplace are available to anyone during the annual open enrollment period (which tends to continue until January 23 in Massachusetts, offering one of the longest enrollment periods in the United States).
+Health plans in the Massachusetts Marketplace are available to anyone during the annual open enrollment period (which tends to continue until January 23 in Massachusetts).
 If it’s outside of the annual open enrollment period, you may qualify for a special enrollment period if you’ve experienced a qualifying event, such as losing healthcare coverage through an employer, moving to a new area, or getting married.

-As discussed below, Medicaid is available year-round to people who are eligible for it.
-In addition, Massachusetts offers ConnectorCare coverage to residents with income up to 300% of the poverty level.
+Medicaid is available year-round to people who are eligible for it.
+In addition, Massachusetts offers ConnectorCare coverage to residents with income up to 500% of the poverty level (this is an expansion from the eligibility level that was use before 2024).
 And enrollment is available at any time to people who are either newly eligible for ConnectorCare, or who haven’t applied for that coverage in the past.

 Based on your income you may also qualify for health insurance in Massachusetts under expanded Medicaid coverage.
 When the Affordable Care Act was enacted in 2010, Medicaid expansion was a cornerstone of lawmakers’ efforts to expand realistic access to health coverage and healthcare to as many people as possible.
 If you have a household income up to 138% of the poverty level, you will likely be able to enroll in Medicaid (MassHealth), and enrollment is available year-round.